annaesvensson/yellow-help/README.md

 ## How to improve the help

 You can improve the help if something is wrong.
 Install the help on your website, then you can make some changes and review the help from the perspective of the user.
 If you want to edit the help in a [web browser](https://github.com/annaesvensson/yellow-edit), you can do this on your website at `http://website/edit/help/`.
 If you want to edit the help on your [computer](https://github.com/annaesvensson/yellow-core), have a look inside your `content/9-help` folder.
 Did you improve the help?
 Fork this repository.
-Upload your changes to GitHub and create a pull request for `annaesvensson/yellow-help`.
+Upload your changes to GitHub and create a pull request for the repository `annaesvensson/yellow-help`.

 ## Acknowledgements